 Autosomal Dominant Polycystic Kidney Disease (ADPKD) is a monogenic, multi-organ disease affecting both kidneys and blood vessels, currently lacking a cure.
 More than 12 million people are affected with this devastating disease and approximately 50% of patients will develop renal failure by the age of 50, requiring lifelong renal replacement therapy or transplantation for survival.
 ADPKD is due to mutations in one of two genes, known as Pkd1 (85% of cases) and Pkd2 (25% of cases), which encode for Polycystin-1 and polycystin-2, two mechanosensitive ciliary proteins.
 Despite the monogenic nature of this disease, the molecular mechanisms and signalling events that lead to relentless growth of cysts, vascular dysfunction and progressive fibrosis are elusive.

 I have recently received funding from the Academy of Medical Sciences (Springboard Fellowship Award - 2018-2020) to combine transcriptomics and functional genomics technologies to identify and characterize key genes involved in cyst growth.
+My group has recently provided strong evidence for the involvement of (multiple components of) the JAK/STAT signalling pathway in ADPKD progression.
+Our next-generation sequencing approaches have revealed roles for additional pathways, signalling pathway cross-talk and development of disease is currently under investigation in the Fragiadaki Lab.

 2) How does ANKHD1 drive renal and vascular dysfunction?